Waves on complex structures

-Our group has been working on attractors to chaotic dynamical systems and describe the oscillations of the waves arising from the natural invariant measures associated to the attractors and how they relate to the chaotic dynamics.
+Our group has been working on how chaos influences the behaviour of waves arising from the dynamics.
+In our recent work we have investigated how suitable nonlinearity within the dynamics makes the waves very chaotic themselves.
 This problem is particularly important in Quantum Chaos (Bourgain-Dyatlov, 2017).

-We have also been involved in a project led by Etienne Le Masson (University of Bristol), which relates waves on large graphs to waves on manifolds.
-Here we used ideas of waves on graphs to provide new insight in Quantum Chaos on manifolds (Le Masson-Sahlsten, 2017).
+We have also been involved in a project led by Etienne Le Masson (Bristol), which relates waves on large graphs to waves on large surfaces.
 Waves on large graphs are particularly important in applications such as social networks.
-For example, in community detection it can provide more effective tool than random walks (Sahai-Speranzon-Banaszuk, 2012).
+For example, in community detection they can provide more effective tool than random walks (Sahai-Speranzon-Banaszuk, 2012).
+With Le Masson we used new ideas of waves on large graphs to provide insight in Quantum Chaos on large surfaces (Le Masson-Sahlsten, 2017).

 - Thomas Jordan and Tuomas Sahlsten: Fourier transforms of Gibbs measures for the Gauss map, Math.
 Ann.
 (2016) Vol 364 (3): 983-1023